 After they came out.
 I was slightly in the weeds at this point, and so picture-taking became a lessened priority.
 However, I did stuff about 12 turnovers and used my silicone baking mat to ensure no sticking & no burned bottoms.
 If you don’t have one of those, it’s okay–you’ll probably be fine.
 I made turnovers at work the other day with no mat and they didn’t stick or burn at all.

-Here’s a close-up view of one–mine look a little more bloated than the ones on the recipe card.
-Like I said, I have a bad over-stuffing habit. 😉
+Here’s a close-up view of one-–mine look a little more bloated than the ones on the recipe card.

 Making the saffron sauce–an afterthought in all of the hustle & bustle.
 Here’s the vegetable stock with the saffron threads in it.
 I didn’t measure very well, but mine was very saffron-y, so adjust accordingly if you want less punch.